Books Set in Eastern Europe & Russia

 Book Summary

-In 1929, sixteen year old Katya has a good life and is in love with the boy next door.
-The first time Stalin’s men come to her village, it’s just a few men with a low-pressure offer to join a farming collective.
+In 1929, sixteen-year-old Katya had a good life and was in love with the boy next door.
+The first time Stalin’s men came to her village, it was just a few men with a low-pressure offer to join a farming collective.

-Seventy years later, a journal is discovered by a young widow and she discovers long-buried secrets of her family history.
+Seventy years later, a young widow discovers a journal that holds long-buried secrets of her family history.

 The Book Girls Say…

-Upon its release, she said “I never imagined the release of my novel on a past oppression of the Ukrainian people would coincide with such a parallel tragedy.”
-A share of proceeds from the book will be donated to DEC’s Ukraine Humanitarian Appeal.
+Upon its release, she said, “I never imagined the release of my novel on a past oppression of the Ukrainian people would coincide with such a parallel tragedy.”
+A share of the book’s proceeds will be donated to DEC’s Ukraine Humanitarian Appeal.

 Book Summary